 2. Quick Ways to Fix WordPress Plugin Request Time Out Error

 Did the “Request Time Out” error get you stuck?
 Don’t worry!
-There are quick fixes you can try right away.
+There are quick fixes that you can try right away and resolve the issue.
 These solutions are super easy.
 No tech wizardry is required!

 .
 Let’s explore them: